-The NASA Exhibition A Human Adventure is currently on display at the Queensland Museum.
-The exhibition is fully wheelchair accessible across the 2 levels of the exhibition.
-The NASA exhibition starts on level 3 and ends on level 2 which is accessible via the main museum lifts.
+The NASA Exhibition, A Human Adventure is on display at the Queensland Museum from 15th March to 9th October 2019.
+The exhibition is entirely wheelchair accessible across the two levels of the exhibition.
+The NASA exhibition starts on level 3 and ends on level 2, which is accessible via the main museum lifts.

 The exhibition features NASA’s achievements in space exploration.
 Featuring United States and Soviet Union replicas and scaled models.

-Tickets can be purchased online via the Museum website or purchased from the box office.
-The carer companion card is accepted and is collected from the box office.
+Tickets can be purchased online via the Queensland Museum website or purchased from the box office.
+The Carer companion card is accepted and is collected from the box office.
 The box office opens at 9:30am and entry times start daily at 9:40am, then at 20 minute intervals through to 4pm.

-The exhibition displayed a selection of NASA space suits and a cabinet of astronaut food, along with a number of other space items they would use.
-The wheelchair access throughout the exhibition was great with plenty of room to move around without difficulty.
-All areas were flat and everything was at a good height to read.
-I did find the layout a little confusing in areas and found they could of provided the information boards in better locations closer to or in front of the items for less confusion.
+The exhibition displayed a selection of NASA spacesuits and a cabinet of astronaut food, along with several other space items they would use.
+The wheelchair access throughout the exhibition was excellent with plenty of room to move around without difficulty.
+All areas were flat, and everything was at a good height to read.
+I found the layout a little confusing in areas and found they could have provided the information boards in better locations closer to or in front of the items for less confusion.

-At the end of the exhibition we were greeted with a large model of the front of a space ship.
-Stair access on the left lead visitors up stairs to see the inside of the space ship.
-On the right they provided a specialized lift for wheelchair guests to access the top level of the space ship.
-I was very impressed they ensured access was available for all by providing the lift.
-One of the museum staff members assisted us with the lift which was locked behind the gate.
-Once on the upper level the museum staff member waited until we were finish looking inside the space ship before assisting us back down the lift.
+At the end of the exhibition, we were greeted with a large model of the front of a space ship.
+Stair access on the left lead visitors upstairs to see the inside of the space ship.
+On the right, they provided a specialized lift for wheelchair guests to access the top level of the space ship.
+One of the museum staff members assisted us with the lift, which was locked behind the gate.
+Once on the upper level, the museum staff member waited until we finished looking inside the space ship, before assisting us back down the lift.

-Overall we enjoyed our visit to the NASA A Human Adventure Exhibition at the Queensland museum and it was extremely wheelchair friendly.
-But I have to admit the exhibition itself didn’t live up to our expectations and we felt it could of been better in some areas.
+Overall we enjoyed our visit to the NASA A Human Adventure exhibition at the Queensland Museum, and it was extremely wheelchair friendly.
+But I have to admit the exhibition itself didn’t live up to our expectations, and we felt it could have been better in some areas.
 By saying this though I would recommend anyone who is into NASA and space exploration, and who would be interested in viewing model space equipment and replicas to check it out.